 Research Questions and Hypotheses

 Multiple intersecting aspects of a swiftly aging population, combined with increasing numbers of older adults who experience a dementia diagnosis, and the related need for caregivers highlight the increased societal support needed by caregivers of people with dementia.
 The ways that multidisciplinary care impacts caregiver quality of life remains an especially important component of this societal challenge.
-The proposed research study will seek to identify how a multidisciplinary clinic support resource can impact quality of life among caregivers of people with could potentially advance opportunities to develop better planned strategies to potentially address the needs of caregivers of people with dementia.
+The proposed research study will seek to identify how a multidisciplinary clinic support resource can impact quality of life among caregivers of people with dementia and could potentially advance opportunities to develop better planned strategies to potentially address the needs of caregivers of people with dementia.
 In the future.

 Central Research Question